sleephee/CS1999-buggy-race-editor/README.md

 * [Git](https://git-scm.com) for version control

-If they are not already installed on your machine, see the downloads/installation instructions on their respevtive websites.
+If they are not already installed on your machine, see the downloads/installation instructions on their respective websites.

 #### Installation